liamthetate/ElectronicsFactoryWorker/README.md

     justify-content: center;
     align-items: center;

-KaboomJS has worked flawlessly across all the browsers I tested it on however the AudioContent issue address in 'Known Bugs' remains a problem to solve.
+KaboomJS has worked flawlessly across all the browsers I tested it on however the AudioContent issue addressed in 'Known Bugs' remains a problem to solve.

 ## Validator testing